College Search

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
 Yes

-Credential(s) students earn upon completing the program: Certificate of completion
+Credential(s) students earn upon completing the program: Certificate of Completion

 Is the credential approved by the college/university?
-Yes, this credential has been through a formal approval process at the IHE
+Awarded by program, not officially recognized by the IHE

 Students in the program have access to the following campus-wide services: